Skip to main content

 &code_challenge_method=S256

-• PKCE mandatory in OAuth 2.1 &bull
+• PKCE mandatory in OAuth 2.1 for all client types

-• exchanges authorization code for tokens at server &bull
+• exchanges authorization code for tokens at server

 Client Credentials Flow